victordumetz/kaggle-competition-template/README.md

 4. If you wish to install packages, add them in the requirements.in file and rerun `gmake init` to generate the compiled requirements and install them.
 5. Start a Jupyter server running `gmake jupyter`.
 6. You can run flake8 and black to lint your python files using the `gmake lint` command.
 Formatting and linting are also performed on commit via a pre-commit hook.
+7. You can run unit tests using the `gmake test` command.
+Unit testing is performed on commit via a pre-commit hook.